voppyy/churn_project.py/README.md

 - Python (version 3.x or above)
 - A code editor (e.g., Visual Studio Code, PyCharm)

-2. Libraries Used
+2. Create an enviroment:
+   A virtual environment isolates your project's dependencies, preventing conflicts with other projects.
+We used Anaconda but you can also create it from scratch.

+3. Installing Libraries:

    Here’s the list of libraries required for the project:
    - pandas: For data manipulation and analysis
    - numpy: For numerical computations
    - matplotlib: For data visualization
    - seaborn: For statistical visualizations
-- scikit-learn: For machine learning tasks, including:
+   - scikit-learn: For machine learning tasks

-  - train_test_split
-  - StandardScaler, LabelEncoder
-  - RandomForestClassifier
-  - classification_report, confusion_matrix, accuracy_score
+   After installing Python, create a virtual environment and install the necessary libraries using the following command in your terminal: pip install pandas numpy matplotlib seaborn scikit-learn

 ## 💡 Acknowledgements